-Samuel George "Sammy" Davis Jr. (December 8, 1925 — May 16, 1990) can lay claim to being one of the most successful "triple-threat" performers in modern history.
+Samuel George "Sammy" Davis Jr. (December 8, 1925 May 16, 1990) can lay claim to being one of the most successful "triple-threat" entertainers in American history.
 As a singer, dancer, comedian, actor, celebrity impersonator, photographer, and member of the Rat Pack, Davis entertained audiences on stage, screen, and disc for more than four decades, and is still fondly remembered by legions of fans.

 Born to vaudeville dancers Sammy Davis Sr. and Elvera "Baby" Sanchez in Harlem, he learned to be a performer from a very early age, and performed with his father and uncle in the Will Mastin Trio.
 Davis also faced racism from a very early age, especially when he enlisted in the U.S. Army during World War II.
 He was eventually assigned to a Special Services unit that performed shows for the troops, and found that he faced less prejudice on stage.

 After being discharged, Davis released a series of acclaimed albums, which included hits like "Love Me or Leave Me", "Something's Gotta Give", "What Kind of Fool Am I", and "I've Gotta Be Me" among others.
 This culminated in him being brought on board by Frank Sinatra to be a part of the Rat Pack in 1959.
 The group would go on to be one of the defining groups of the '60s, via their stage performances and collaborative appearances in films like Ocean's Eleven and Robin and the Seven Hoods.
 This would also effectively end segregation in Las Vegas, as Sinatra refused to perform anywhere Sammy wasn't welcome or blacks couldn't come to watch the show.
 During this period, Davis was performing with the Pack, starring in Broadway productions, recording, shooting his own daytime talk show and appearing in several variety specials.
-This multidisciplinary career lasted through the 70's and early 80's, punctuated by a upsurge in interest when his version of "The Candy Man" (the opening theme to Willy Wonka and the Chocolate Factory) became a smash hit and revitalized his work.
+This multidisciplinary career lasted through the '70s and early '80s, punctuated by a upsurge in interest when his version of "The Candy Man" (the opening theme to Willy Wonka & the Chocolate Factory) became a smash hit and revitalized his work.

-- Porgy and Bess (1959)
+- Porgy and Bess (1959), as Sportin' Life

 - Ocean's 11 (1960), which starred the other members of the Rat Pack, as Josh Howard

-- Robin and the 7 Hoods (1964), also starring the Rat Pack
+- Robin and the Seven Hoods (1964), also starring the Rat Pack, as Will

 - Salt and Pepper (1968) and its sequel One More Time, as Charles Salt